 - Moisten a clean gauze and place directly over the extraction site.
 Apply moderate biting pressure for approximately half an hour.
 Repeat if necessary.

 - Pain: It is not uncommon to have discomfort and pain for the first few days after surgery.
 Take pain medications as needed.
 The first day it is recommended to take medication even with minimal pain as it is easier to prevent pain than decrease it.
 Pain medications are most effective when taken before local anesthesia diminishes and normal sensation returns.
 Do not take pain pills on an empty stomach.
 Narcotic pain medication such as codeine, oxycodone, or hydrocodone may cause nausea, vomiting, drowsiness, dizziness, itching or constipation.
 If these side effects occur, discontinue the medication.
 You may take an alternative over the counter pain medication as necessary or call our office for assistance.
-Note: Narcotics (Vicodin) can be supplemented with Ibuprofen (~600 mg) or extra strength Tylenol (500 mg) if added pain relief is needed.
+Note: Narcotics (Vicodin) can be supplemented with Ibuprofen (~600 mg) or extra-strength Tylenol (500 mg) if added pain relief is needed.

-- Swelling: After surgery, swelling around the mouth, cheeks, eyes and side of face is very common.
+- Swelling: After surgery, swelling around the mouth, cheeks, eyes, and side of the face is very common.
 This is the body's normal reaction to surgery and eventual repair.
-Swelling usually will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
+The swelling usually will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Apply an ice pack to the outside of your face over the surgery site for 20 minutes on, 20 minutes off for the first 24 hours.
 Prepare several cold packs by putting damp washcloths in small zip lock freezer bags.
 These should be placed in your freezer for use following surgery.
 Poly-vinyl bags of frozen peas also work well.
 After 24 hours, moist heat can be applied to the area as ice will increase swelling.
-Sleeping with your head elevated above the level of the heart for the first two post-operative nights tends to lessen swelling.
+Sleeping with your head elevated above the level of the heart for the first two postoperative nights tends to lessen swelling.

 - Bruising: Bruising is also very common after surgery.
 Bruising can be present over the surgery site and to the lower chin area (possibly the neck area).
 The development of black, blue, green or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively and last up to 14 days.
 Moist heat applied to the area may speed up the removal of the discoloration.